 SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

-Even though it is legit, it doesn’t automatically translate into a good site to be a member of.
+Even though it is legit, it, however, doesn’t automatically translate into a good site to be a member of.

-So before you go and sign up, I suggest you read this SurveyBods review first.
+So before you go and sign up, I suggest you read this SurveyBods review.
 I’ll discuss all you need to know before so you can determine if this site is for you or not.

 So let’s proceed with the review.